Skip to content

 Notes:

-• For component nodes, type must be TYPE_COMPONENT and component.name is required.
+• For action nodes, type must be TYPE_ACTION and component is required.

-• For trigger nodes, use type: TYPE_TRIGGER and trigger.name.
+• For trigger nodes, use type: TYPE_TRIGGER and component.

 • Edge fields are sourceId, targetId, and optional channel.

-• Use superplane index components to find component keys (for example, http, if, noop).
+• Use superplane index actions to find action keys (for example, http, if, noop).

 • Positioning guideline for agents: